DitroniX/EPEM-Ethernet-Power-Energy-Monitor/README.md

 EPEM is an Ethernet Power Energy Monitor and Controller.
 3 Phase, or 3 x Single Phases, with DAC/PWM/MPWM/MPPT/I2C Expansion Port Outputs.

- - For remote Solar Power Energy installations which have no/limited
+ - For remote Solar Power Energy installations which have no/limited WiFi coverage
- - WiFi coverage, EPEM is an Ethernet based Power Energy Monitor and
+ - EPEM is an Ethernet based Power Energy Monitor and  - Controller.
- - Controller.
-ATM90E32 Enhanced High-performance Energy Metering
+ - ATM90E32 Enhanced High-performance Energy Metering  - Device.
- - Device.
-Espressif ESP32 (Popular and Reliable MCU).
-Full Three Phase
+ - Espressif ESP32 (Popular and Reliable MCU).
- - Remote Power Monitoring (3P3W, Y or Δ).
-Up-to 3 x Single, Split,
+ - Full Three Phase Remote Power Monitoring (3P3W, Y or Δ).
- - Individual Phase Power Monitoring.
-DAC, PWM, MPWM, MPPT and I2C
+ - Up-to 3 x Single, Split, Individual Phase Power Monitoring.
+ - DAC, PWM, MPWM, MPPT and I2C Expansion Ports.
- - Expansion Ports.
-Automated Controlling of Solar Power Diversion,
+ - Automated Controlling of Solar Power Diversion, Smart Charging, Relays etc.
- - Smart Charging, Relays etc. Stand-Alone Operation, and/or IoT MQTT Integrated.
+ - Stand-Alone Operation, and/or IoT MQTT Integrated.

 This is in the design stages:  What would you like see on this?